sipwise/jenkins-job-builder/doc/source/installation.rst

   jenkins-jobs update /path/to/config

 Which will upload the configurations to Jenkins if needed.
-Jenkins Job Builder maintains a cache of previously configured jobs, so that you can run that command as often as you like, and it will only update the configuration in Jenkins if the defined configuration has changed since the last time it was run.
+Jenkins Job Builder maintains, for each host, a cache of previously configured jobs, so that you can run that command as often as you like, and it will only update the configuration in Jenkins if the defined configuration has changed since the last time it was run.
 Note: if you modify a job directly in Jenkins, jenkins-jobs will not know about it and will not update it.